ModuleLoader/es-module-loader/README.md

 The only feature which is not possible to fully polyfill is the intrinsics functionality and sandboxing of the loader.
 Custom builtins and full global encapsulation is still provided.

-For the issue tracking the specification changes, see https://github.com/ModuleLoader/es6-module-loader/issues/17.
+To follow the current the specification changes, see https://github.com/ModuleLoader/es6-module-loader/issues?labels=specification&page=1&state=open.

 ### Syntax Parsing